Configuring Cross-Cloud Auto-fulfillment

 You must use a role with the Required privileges for configuring auto-fulfillment.

-To manage or monitor auto-fulfillment for your listing, do the following:
+To manage or monitor auto-fulfillment settings for your listing, do the following:

 1. Sign in to Snowsight.

-2. In the left navigation bar, select Data » Provider Studio » Listings.
+2. In the navigation menu, select Data Products » Provider Studio » Listings.

 3. Select the row for the listing that you want to manage.

-4. From the listing details page, access auto-fulfillment settings:
+4. From the listing details page, access the auto-fulfillment settings:

 1. For a listing offered on the Snowflake Marketplace, in the Region Availability section, select Manage.